victor-stone/dig-react/readme.md

-This project builds dig.ccmixter.org and pells.ccmixter.org
+This project builds dig.ccmixter.org and pells.ccmixter.org and some admin tools.

+## Build & Run

+### Prerequisites

 build and run requires node >= 4